Skip to content

 continue

-if user_input.lower() == 'done':
+if user_input.lower() == "done":

 break

-if user_input.lower() == 'status':
+if user_input.lower() == "status":

 continue

-response = reviewer.interact(
+result = reviewer.interact(

 user_id="code_reviewer",